-This once-in-a-lifetime engagement will invite guests to come face-to-face with the actual fossils of Australopithecus sediba and Homo naledi – two recently discovered species of ancient human relatives that are shaping our understanding of the origins of humanity.
+Dig deeper into the ancient human story and our shared history with this groundbreaking exhibition.
+This once-in-a-lifetime engagement invites guests to view actual fossils of Australopithecus sediba and Homo naledi – two recently discovered species of ancient human relatives that are shaping our understanding of the origins of humanity.